-The emergence of drummers on the American scene was a fascinating social development in the Victorian imagination, for who could be more duplicitous than a traveling salesman?
-Distinctly different from hawkers and peddlers, the drummers were a new cultural phenomenon, the enterprising foot soldiers of capitalism, bringing its bounty to the hinterlands.2 First appearing in the 1840s, the drummers briefly declined during the Civil War, before their numbers skyrocketed in the post-war boom.
-By the late 1880s, there were somewhere between 60,000 to 100,000 drummers in the country, constantly moving from town to town.
-The traveling horde soon became part of the national lore, as reflected by several menus from their heyday, providing a rare glimpse into their world of fraternal relationships and professional associations.
+The gentleman on this advertising card declares, “Yes Miss, when traveling, I always drink Van Houten’s Cocoa.
+It is so sustaining.”
+This comic scene took place in the mid-1880s when the fast-growing railroads were changing the social landscape in the United States, bringing strangers together in social settings far from home.1 Rapid industrial growth also brought about the rise of a new breed of traveling salesmen called “drummers.”
+Distinctly different from hawkers and peddlers, the drummers were a new cultural phenomenon, the enterprising foot soldiers of capitalism, bringing its bounty to the hinterlands.2 They first appeared in the 1840s.
+Their numbers declined during the Civil War, but then skyrocketed in the post-war boom.
+By the late 1880s, there was somewhere between 60,000 and 100,000 drummers in the country.
+They soon became part of the national lore.
+Five menus from their heyday provide a rare glimpse into their world of fraternal relationships and professional associations.

 |“The Commercial Drummer’s Thanksgiving” (1885)|

 “Railroads and hotels have for the most part taken peculiar pains to propitiate the drummer, who alone of mortal men dares return the stare of the proud hotel clerk with a haughtiness equal to his own.
 The best rooms in the house are reserved for him and his samples.
 For him the barkeeper exhibits unwonted alacrity and produces recondite and exclusive bottles.
 For him, when he takes the Sunday dinner which is his one leisurely meal of the week, the waiter hastens to secure the choicest cuts and what the drummer knows as ‘a full line’ of the earliest vegetables.
 And this the waiter does uncheered by the sordid prospect of tips.
 ‘There are two levers for moving men,’ remarked the great Napoleon, ‘interest and fear.’
-Most men approach the waiter through the former; the drummer alone wields the latter.”4
+Most men approach the waiter through the former; the drummer alone wields the latter.”5

-Another ribbon from “Drummer’s Day” at the Texas Fair in 1889 features a small tin drum.
+This ribbon from “Drummer’s Day” at the Texas Fair in 1889 features a small tin drum.

 1. There was 53,000 miles of track in operation in the U.S. in 1870, expanding to over 163,000 miles by 1890.

-3. Timothy B. Spears, 100 Years on the Road, Yale University Press, New Haven, 1995.
+4. Timothy B. Spears, 100 Years on the Road, Yale University Press, New Haven, 1995.

-4. New York Times, 26 June 1887.
+5. New York Times, 26 June 1887.